-4.1.
-Relationship to Borrower's Overall Sustainability Strategy
+4.1 Relationship to [Japfa/Borrower's] Overall Sustainability Strategy

-PT Japfa Tbk's sustainability strategy is described within Section 1.4 of this Framework.
+Japfa's sustainability strategy is described within Section 1.4 of this Framework.

-4.2.
-Target Setting
+4.2 Target Setting

-PT Japfa Tbk will adopt the same method described in Section 3.1 when selecting KPIs for a sustainability-linked loan.
+Japfa Ltd, &/or its subsidiaries, will adopt the same method described in Section 3.1 when selecting KPIs for a sustainability-linked loan.
 In summary, we will consider the following principles when formulating KPIs: